 Before arriving at your appointment with the Notary make sure you have filled in what may be a lengthy form.
-Due to possible time constraints on the Notary it may be stressful for you, and you may make a mistake under pressure.
+Due to possible time constraints on the Notary, this may be stressful for you, perhaps leading you to make a mistake under pressure.

 NB You may be asked to email or fax a copy of these documents in advance of your appointment.

 Like most notaries, our fees will vary on a case by case basis.
 There is no set fee for notarial services.
 The Notary will charge a proper professional fee that reflects the cost of the Notary’s services in terms of time, skill and responsibility, similar to other professional service providers.